-#Kardashian Sisters Show Support For #PlannedParenthood, #KylieJenner Donates $1M To #SmileTrain
+#Kardashian Sisters Show Support For #PlannedParenthood, #KylieJenner Donates $500K To #SmileTrain

 Planned Parenthood has been facing a difficult time ever since Donald Trump was elected President.
 It can be recalled that President Trump privately signed a bill which allows states to “withhold federal money from organizations that provide abortion services, including Planned Parenthood,” CNN reported.

 This controversial move opposed former president Barrack Obama’s regulation that prohibited states from withholding money from organizations like Planned Parenthood.
-Obama pointed out that these facilities not only perform abortions but also provide other family planning and medical services.
+Obama pointed out that these facilities not only perform abortions, but also provide other family planning and medical services.

 “(Women’s) worst fears are now coming true,” Dawn Laguens, executive vice president of Planned Parenthood, said in a statement.
 “We are facing the worst political attack on women’s health in a generation as lawmakers have spent the past three months trading away women’s health and rights at every turn,”